-Our current projects are in Bhutan, Mexico, Mongolia , the Marquesas , Canada and Peru .
-We are also developing projects with indigenous communities in Ecuador, Papua New Guinea, Costa Rica, Chile and Kenya.
+Our current projects are in Bhutan, Mexico, Mongolia , the Marquesas , Canada, Peru, Ecuador, Papua New Guinea and the USA .
+We are also developing projects with indigenous communities in Costa Rica, Chile and Kenya.
 Each of our projects is unique as the requirements of each community are different.
 Summaries of our current projects are below and our project reports explain more about our approach, objectives and impact.

 1. Bhutan – The Olep community of Rukha